rmuit/copernica-api/README.md

 * Partly sponsored by [Yellowgrape](http://www.yellowgrape.nl/), E-commerce
   specialists.
 (Original code was commissioned by them as a closed project;
-  polishing/documenting/republishing the code was done in my own unpaid time.)
+  polishing/documenting/republishing the code and implementing most of the test code was done in my own unpaid time.)

 ## License